yosbelms/cor/docs/documentation.md

     }
 }
 ```
-In above example `Triangle` class inherits from `Shape`.
+In above example `Triangle` class inherits from `Shape` class.

 ### Super (Builtin Function)

-`super` builtin function calls a method of the super class.
-It would call the method with equal name to the current method where `super` is located.
+The `super` builtin function calls a method of the super class.
+It will call the method with equal name to the current method where `super` is located.
+It should compile to `<SuperClass>.prototype.<Method>.apply(this, arguments)`

 Example: